-Editor's note: Configuration mechanism will be further described based on development of clause 5.35A.2.1.

-When the MBSR (IAB-UE) performs initial registration with the serving PLMN, it indicates the request to operate as a MBSR as described in clause 5.35A.1.
-The AMF authorizes the MBSR based on the subscription information, and provides MBSR authorized indication to NG-RAN.
-The MBSR establishes the connection to OAM system using the configuration information for MBSR operation.
+When the MBSR IAB-UE performs initial registration with the serving PLMN, it indicates in the 5GMM capabilities (see clause 5.4.4a) the request to operate as a MBSR as described in clause 5.35A.1 and includes a MBSR indication in RRC so that the gNB selects a MBSR capable AMF, and the Donor gNB includes the indication in N2 message to the AMF.
+The AMF authorizes the MBSR based on the MBSR IAB-UE subscription information, and provides MBSR authorized indication to NG-RAN in N2 message by which the Registration Accept (including a MBSR Operation Allowed indication) is sent to the MBSR IAB-UE.
+The MBSR IAB-UE uses MBSR Operation Allowed indication to know it can establish PDU session for the OAM connection.
+The MBSR establishes the connection to OAM system using the configuration information for MBSR operation if available.

-Editor's note: It is FFS whether the MBSR indication is a new IE or part of UE 5G MM capabilities.

-Editor's note: Whether existing IAB-Operation allowed indication and IAB authorized indication can be reused for MBSR will be determined.

 NOTE 1: How the MBSR obtains the configuration information for MBSR operation is described in clause 5.35A.2.1.

-The AMF of the MBSR can indicate to the MBSR IAB-UE that it is not allowed to act as an MBSR IAB node as part of registration procedure, and in this case the AMF does not include MBSR authorization indication to donor-gNB.
+The AMF of the MBSR can indicate to the MBSR IAB-UE (i.e. a UE indicating the Support of MBSR dunctionality in the 5GMM capability defined in clause 5.4.4a) that it is not allowed to act as an MBSR IAB node as part of a registration procedure at any time, and in this case the AMF includes a MBSR not authorized indication to donor-gNB in the N2 message carrying the Registration Accept message.
 The AMF may provide the indication either in a Registration Accept (if the PLMN allows the MBSR IAB-UE to be registered in the PLMM) or in a Registration Reject (if the PLMN does not allow the MBSR IAB-UE to be registered in the PLMN).

-Editor's note: In what conditions and how (e.g. UCU or deregistration with re-registration) an MBSR is informed when there is a change in the MBSR authorization information is FFS.
+When the MBSR authorization status changes (e.g. because the subscription information includes location restrictions or authorization time or time period information) the AMF provide the changed authorization status by means of a of UE Configuration Command message to the MBSR IAB-UE, or in a Registration Accept or Reject messages if the change of authorization status is detected upon Mobility Registration Update) which indicates to the MBSR IAB-UE that the MBSR is not allowed to act as an MBSR IAB node or that it is allowed to act as MBSR IAB node, including, respectively a MBSR not authorized or MBSR authorized indication in the N2 message to the NG-RAN.

 NOTE 2: The mechanism applies to both roaming and non-roaming MBSR operations.

 MORE CHANGES